LangChain's Cost of Abstraction

 print(f"[tokens: {len(enc.encode(instructions))}]\n")

 This is starting to feel a bit weird.
-Yes, I suppose it is neat to have the production of this boilerplate be someone else’s peoblem, but as you see below, the amount of text required to get the LLM to return a response in the given format gets out of hand.
+Yes, I suppose it is neat to have the production of this boilerplate be someone else’s problem, but as you see below, the amount of text required to get the LLM to return a response in the given format gets out of hand.

 The output should be formatted as a string as the operation, followed by a colon, followed by the column or row to be queried on, followed by optional array parameters.